Donald Trump and Vladimir Putin to meet in coming days, Kremlin aide says

 Putin also demands Ukrainian withdrawal from Russian-occupied regions, the formal recognition of Crimea, and the lifting of international sanctions.
 Kyiv has consistently rejected those terms.

 Meanwhile, the White House has approved an additional $200m military aid package for Ukraine, including support for drone manufacturing.
-And in a separate move, Trump signed an executive order on Wednesday imposing 25 percent tariffs on Indian imports over its ongoing purchases of Russian oil.
+And in a separate move, Trump signed an executive order on Wednesday imposing 25 percent tariffs on Indian imports over India’s ongoing purchases of Russian oil.